 You’ll find a good number of blockbuster hits like Speed, The Transporter, and Close Encounters of the Third Kind, and a generous smattering of obscure-but-interesting B-movies.
 Crackle is a great resource, though the constant interruptions from advertisers can get old pretty quickly.
 The service is offered in 21 countries but has shut down its Canadian, Latin American, and Australian offerings.

 Newer to this roundup is the Amazon-owned IMDb TV (formerly known as Freedive).
 It has free, ad-supported TV shows and movies.
-In February 2020, the service acquired the rights to over 20 Disney-owned series, including Lost, Desperate Housewives, Malcolm in the Middle and My So-Called Life.
-It’s also the only site that lets your stream Lost and Malcolm in the Middle for free.
+In February 2020, the service acquired the rights to over 20 Disney-owned series, including Lost, Desperate Housewives, Malcolm in the Middle, and My So-Called Life.
+It’s also the only site that lets you stream Lost and Malcolm in the Middle for free.

 Walmart-owned Vudu might be better known for its subscription streaming service, but the platform also has an impressive and free ad-supported content section.
-Titles such as Gravity, The Iron Giant, and Bad Santa are good examples of what you’ll find.
+Titles such as The Escort, 10,000 Days, and The Offering are good examples of what you’ll find.

-If you take a cruise through the site’s selection of 4K/HDR titles, there are even one or two free-to-watch options, such as Apocalypse Now and Shutter Island.
+If you take a cruise through the site’s selection of 4K/HDR titles, there are even one or two free-to-watch options.
 You’ll still need a Vudu account, but you can create one for free.
-The Vudu app is already supported by plenty of platforms including Roku, Apple TV, game consoles, and more.
-Plus there’s an app for most mobile devices.
+The Vudu app is already supported by plenty of platforms, including Roku, Apple TV, game consoles, and more.
+Plus, there’s an app for most mobile devices.
 Vudu is only available in the U.S.